JoeyAndres/rl/README.md

         iterationCount = agent.executeEpisode();

-        THEN("At the end, we solve the random walk environment in 2 iteration") {
+        THEN("At the end, we solve the random walk environment in 2 " "iteration") {
           REQUIRE(iterationCount <= 2);
         }
       }